puppeteer/puppeteer/docs/api.md

 });
 ```

-ElementHandle prevents DOM element from garbage collection unless the handle is [released](#elementhandlerelease).
-ElementHandles are auto-released when their origin frame gets navigated.
+ElementHandle prevents DOM element from garbage collection unless the handle is [disposed](#elementhandledispose).
+ElementHandles are auto-disposed when their origin frame gets navigated.

 #### elementHandle.click([options])
 - `options` <[Object]>